Test-More/Test2-Harness/README.md

     An `XML::Generator` instance, to be used to generate XML output.

+- init

+    This subroutine is called during object initialization for Test2::Hanress objects.
+    We do basic setup here.

 # SOURCE

 The source code repository for Test2-Harness-Renderer-JUnit can be found at